dask/dask-gateway/docs/source/install-hadoop.rst

 Enable YARN integration
 ~~~~~~~~~~~~~~~~~~~~~~~

-First you'll want to enable YARN as the cluster manager backend.
+First you'll want to enable YARN as the cluster backend.

 .. code-block:: python

-    # Configure the gateway to use YARN as the cluster manager
+    # Configure the gateway to use YARN as the backend
-    c.DaskGateway.cluster_manager_class = (
+    c.DaskGateway.backend_class = (
-        "dask_gateway_server.managers.yarn.YarnClusterManager"
+        "dask_gateway_server.backends.yarn.YarnBackend"
     )